jontopielski/project-a-day/README.md

 5 x 20 [check 5 and 20]
 10 x 10 [check 10]
 20 x 5 [repeat check of both 20 and 5!!!]

+# Day 2 [5/2/2015]
+Had a late start today due to.. the Google Games!!
+It was a fun event put on by google and needless to say, I still have a lot more to learn about programming (and building towers with straws but thats a story for another day).
+Wow, this is turning into a blog now?
+I don't know how I feel about it..
+Anyway!
+I tried to build a change giver that returns change from a given price and amount of money given.
+However, I've run into quite a bit of problems and less-than-ideal hard-coding approach to the change giving.
+I still need to work out the kinks but it's almost done.